 Suncor strives to continuously improve our water performance.
-We committed to reducing our company-wide freshwater consumption by 12% by 2015 (as compared to 2007).
-Our company-wide freshwater consumption is now 27% lower than our 2007 usage.
-We are now working towards a new water goal.
+We committed to reducing our company-wide fresh water consumption by 12% by 2015 (as compared to 2007).
+We successfully met that goal with a fresh water consumption 27% lower than our 2007 usage in 2015.

 Recommended base flow rate